 Prepared by consultant Skillings and Chamberlain, Inc. for Thurston County, this plan was adopted as the Tamoshan Water General Plan on June 4, 1990, by the Thurston County Board of Commissioners.
 Adoption of the plan allowed for the upgrade of the County owned-and-operated Tamoshan water system.
 Completion of water system upgrades in 1992 provide for enhanced service to the Tamoshan subdivision.
 Available for reference from the Thurston County Department of Water and Waste Management.

-1990 Thurston County Sewerage General Plan For Unincorporated Urban Growth Management Area
+1990 Thurston County Sewerage General Plan for Unincorporated Urban Growth Management Area

-Prepared by Community and Environmental Programs with assistance from a citizens task force; consultant Skillings and Chamberlain, Engineers, Environmental Health Department.
+Prepared by Community and Environmental Programs with assistance from a community task force; consultant Skillings and Chamberlain, Inc., engineers, and the Environmental Health Department.
 This document deals with sewer ownership, timing of sewer construction and hook-up, payment, and sewer and septic policies in the unincorporated areas.
 Available for reference from Thurston County Health Department.

 1990 Shoreline Master Program for the Thurston Region

 Pursuant to Section 36.70A.480 RCW, the goals and policies of the Shoreline Master Program are included as an element of the Comprehensive Plan.
 The Shoreline Master Program also provides regulations for development along shorelines of the state.
 Refer to Section III.A.
+The 1990 Shoreline Master Program has been updated and is expected to go into effect by mid-2025..

 1993 Carlyon Beach Homeowners Association Wastewater Treatment Plant Engineering Report.